Addiction Therapy Services in Kokomo, Indiana

 - Addressing distorted thinking and teaching how to effectively work through it

-Different Types of Therapy in Addiction Therapy Services
+Different Types of Counseling in Substance Abuse Treatment

-Generally, addiction treatment is created of a combination of individual and group therapy sessions.
+Generally, addiction treatment is created of a combination of individual, group, and family therapy sessions.
 These particular sessions are centered on teaching individuals in recovery the skills necessary to get sober and maintain sobriety.
 Also, these skills assist individuals in navigating various situations without having to turn to alcohol or drugs.

-Many different types of therapy can be utilized to work through emotional and mental roots.
-It is crucial to note that any co-occurring disorders, such as anxiety or depression, will be addressed in therapy.
+Many different types of counseling can be utilized to work through all behavioral and psychological issues.
+It is crucial to note that any mental health conditions, such as anxiety or depression, will be addressed in therapy.
 More times than not, addiction is one part of the issue.

-Commonly, a recovering individual might have a mental health disorder that coexists with addiction.
-When you take full advantage of our addiction therapy services that can treat both sides of the coin, it ensures more of a successful recovery.
-Each patient at our treatment center will receive a customized treatment plan that can incorporate a unique mix of therapies.
+Commonly, a recovering individual might have a mental health disorder that coexists with substance abuse.
+When you take full advantage of our addiction therapy services that can treat both issues, it ensures a more successful recovery.
+Adults at our treatment center will receive customized treatment plans that can incorporate a unique mix of therapies.

-Contingency management is another favorable therapy approach that is utilized to treat numerous types of substance use disorders (SUDs).
+Contingency management is another favorable approach that is utilized to treat numerous types of addictions.
 This will include but is not limited to the following:

 At certain times, reinforcements might naturally come when an individual decides to stay sober.
 These natural rewards can be a sense of confidence and accomplishment in making healthier choices.
 Also, the rewards can show themselves as improvements in the individual’s relationships with friends, family, or partners.